jishan900/Image_classification-on-custom-dataset/README.md

 # Image_classification-on-custom-dataset
-For that project, I first create a new dataset containing four classes.
-Then, I pre-processed the dataset and split the whole dataset into training, testing, and validation portion.
-After that, I applied a deep learning algorithm (CNN), sparse categorical cross-entropy loss function, and Adam optimization technique and achieved an excellent training and validation result.
+− Created a new dataset with 4 distinct classes.
+− Applied a deep learning algorithm (CNN), sparse categorical cross-entropy loss function, and Adam optimization technique.